Asutherland8219/COMP306/Assignment4/DesignDoc.md

 Her goal, at the beginning of the game, is to escape Wonderland and return to her world.
 She has no idea where to go but can see in the distance a LARGE beautiful castle.
 Perhaps they could be of assistance...

+The main story is quite verbose and has many characters.
+For brevity and time-constraints, I will be taking some creative liberties in speeding up  the story.
+The beginning and entering the world will be the same, till around chapter 2.
+Once chapter 2, the pool of tears is completed, I will be condensing chapter 3, 4 followed by skipping chapter 5 (as it is filler).
+Then will move to 6 introducing the Cheshire cat and the duchess.
+Then I will move to the tea party followed by the last two chapters marking the conclusion of the story.

 _________________________________________________________
 The project will have text code using gtest, (GoogleTest).
 While researching test methods in C++ I found that no such internal tooling existed.